elevating child care

 Do Wired Parents Need Time Out…Or Less Guilt?

 Sometimes we read things that hit a nerve, and although the truth can set us free, it can also make us feel really uncomfortable.
 A recent NewYork Times article, “The Risks Of Parenting While Plugged In”, did just that.
-While I don’t dare own a Smartphone, lately I do spend much of the day glued to the computer, an absorption that often overflows into time that used to be spent with my children.
+While I’m detached from my iPhone more often than not, I do spend much of the day glued to the computer, an absorption that often overflows into time that used to be spent with my children.
 New to the hypnotic pull of the internet, I’m still struggling to find balance.

 “The Risks Of Parenting While Plugged In” reports findings from five years of studies of the effects of the parental use of technology on their children.
 According to Sherry Turkle, director of the Massachusetts Institute of Technology Initiative on Technology and Self, “Over and over, kids raised the same three examples of feeling hurt and not wanting to show it when their mom or dad would be on their devices instead of paying attention to them: at meals, during pickup after either school or an extracurricular activity, and during sports events.”